HomeDing/homeding.github.io/stepsconfigure.md

+---
-# Step by Step configuring a device using the builtin IDE
+title: Step by Step configuring a device using the builtin IDE
+---

+# {{data.title}}

 The configuration of HomeDing based devices is based on files located in the filesystem.
 They can be changed by using the built-in micro IDE that assists in modifying the